Igigog/anomaly-modding-book/src/meta/contributing.md

 ## Forking book repository

-Contributing to this book follows the standart "Pull Request" workflow.
+Contributing to this book follows the standard "Pull Request" workflow.
 That basically means that you will have your own copy of the book, and you will ask us to pull your changes into the main repository.

 Here is the overview of steps needed for contributing: